 Buster the German Shepherd Dog in his wheelchair wearing purple dog boots

-Diet and exercise are key in maintaining a good quality of life for a dog with arthritis.
+Exercise is key in maintaining a good quality of life for a dog with arthritis.
 One of the things that tipped us off to Buster’s arthritis was that he wanted to walk less.
 And without as much exercise, he started getting a little chunky.
+Maynard was already 10 pounds overweight when we adopted him last year.
+He was struggling with a pretty serious limp, which caused us (and his previous owner) to keep his walks shorter.

-Once Buster had a confirmed diagnosis of arthritis, our first step was to walk him more frequently, but for shorter distances.
-Moderate exercise helps reduce joint pain and keep muscles toned to support the joints.
+When you’ve confirmed your dog is dealing with arthritis, start walking him more frequently, but for shorter distances.
+Moderate exercise helps reduce joint pain, helps with weight loss, and keeps muscles toned to support the joints.
 But going too far can cause additional pain and stiffness.

-A healthy diet with natural ingredients can also help the body deal with the inflammation of arthritis.
-Much to Ty and Buster’s droolite, The Honest Kitchen has been our dog food sponsor for most of their lives.
-It’s a human-grade pet food that’s gently dehydrated and contains natural ingredients, with no additives or preservatives.
-In fact, we attribute Ty and Buster’s long lives to the fact that they’ve eaten so well all these years!
+Another major factor in treating arthritis is a healthy diet with natural ingredients to help the body heal the inflammation of arthritis.
+Our dogs have always loved The Honest Kitchen dog food.
+It’s a human-grade pet food that’s gently dehydrated and contains no additives or preservatives.
+We attribute Ty and Buster’s long lives to the fact that they ate so well all those years!

 Adding Supplements

-Rather than have him on the cold tile, I tried several different dog beds in that spot … and he wouldn’t lay on any of them.
-But a rubber-backed bath mat did the trick!
-It doesn’t slide when he’s laying down or getting up, and he seems happy to have something a little softer to snooze on.
+But at night he always spent an hour or so at the foot of our bed.
+Rather than have him on the cold tile, I tried several different dog beds in that spot.
+And he wouldn’t lay on any of them!
+But a rubber-backed bath mat did the trick.
+It didn’t slide when he laid down and got up.
+And he was happy to have something a little softer to snooze on.

 Buster the dog with arthritis laying on a soft mat at the foot of the bed with his eyes closed